 LCC will light the Granger Clock Tower on the Downtown Campus, and the dome at West Campus red, in honor of some of America’s bravest heroes.

-As darkness falls over the sky, Sept.
-26 – Oct.
-3, LCC landmarks will glow red for the fourth year in a row, with respect to fallen firefighters, first responders, and their families.
+As darkness falls over the sky on October 2, LCC landmarks will glow red until October 9, for the fifth year in a row to show respect to fallen firefighters, first responders, and their families.

 “Lansing Community College is proud to continue our tradition of honoring fallen firefighters,” said LCC President Steve Robinson.
 “We stand in awe of the strength of their families as they honor and remember their loved ones.”

 Lansing Community College, founded in 1957, is one of the largest community colleges in Michigan, serving more than 23,000 students across a six-county area each year.
 LCC offers courses in general education for those interested in transferring to a four-year institution, career and workforce development, developmental education and personal enrichment.
 To meet the professional development and training needs of regional employees, the college offers customized programs for credit, non-credit and continuing education.
 The University Center at LCC offers students the opportunity to earn bachelor’s and master’s degrees from five partner universities on the downtown LCC campus.
 For more information, visit lcc.edu.

 Lansing Community College provides equal opportunity for all persons and prohibits discriminatory practices based on race, color, sex, age, religion, national origin, creed, ancestry, height, weight, sexual orientation, gender identity, gender expression, disability, familial status, marital status, military status, veteran’s status, or other status as protected by law, or genetic information that is unrelated to the person’s ability to perform the duties of a particular job or position or participate in educational programs, courses, services or activities offered by the College.